 The Department of Public and Allied Health Sciences is an interdisciplinary department that prepares students for a wide variety of careers, graduate education, and professional health education.
-The department is composed of two unique, yet related majors: Movement Science and Public Health.
-Regardless of the selected major and concentration, students must complete the General Education Program as required of all University students (See General Education Requirements).
+The department is composed of two unique, yet related majors: Public Health and Kinesiology (formerly Movement Science).
+Students accepted beginning fall 2017 will be required to follow the Kinesiology curriculum.
+Regardless of the selected major, students must complete the General Education Program as required of all University students (See General Education Requirements).

 The philosophy of the Department of Public and Allied Health Sciences is to develop effective and ethical practitioners, clinicians, and researchers who possess comprehensive content knowledge, practice and ethical behaviors; utilize appropriate assessment procedures and techniques; demonstrate effective interpersonal communication skills; display the ability to problem solve and develop strategies for successful outcomes; employ technology in a variety of settings; and apply successful strategies through proven models of research, best practices, and service.

 The faculty believes that every student in a major within the Department of Public and Allied Health Sciences should have access to a high quality program that prepares students or careers in the fitness and wellness industry and post-graduate education in kinesiology, exercise science, human performance, allied health disciplines, community health, and public health disciplines.
 In addition, the faculty believes that every graduate should: